-- Beginning in 2015, the new due date for the Employer's Annual Summary of Virginia Income Tax Withheld (Form VA-6 or Form VA-6H) along with required wage statements (Forms W-2 and 1099) is now January 31.
-This will allow for the faster and more secure processing of income tax refunds.
+- The due date for the Employer's Annual Summary of Virginia Income Tax Withheld (Form VA-6 or Form VA-6H) along with required wage statements (Forms W-2 and 1099) is January 31.
+This allows for the faster and more secure processing of income tax refunds.

 - The 2012 -2014 Appropriations Act requires the Virginia Department of Taxation to collect all Sales and Use tax return payments electronically.
 This applies to dealers who file either on a quarterly basis or a monthly basis.

 Electronic Funds Transfer Requirements

 Electronic Funds Transfer (EFT) involves the transfer of funds from your bank account to the State's bank account.
 EFT not only saves check writing and mailing costs, but also ensures that your payment is made without the worry of a check being lost in the mail.